anarinsk/anarinsk.github.io/cv/long.md

 ## Education

 *Seoul National University*, Ph.D.
-School of Economics 2010
-Thesis: Three Essays on Evolutionary Game Theory and Its Economic Applications
+School of Economics 2010 &nbsp; Thesis: "Three Essays on Evolutionary Game Theory and Its Economic Applications"

 *Seoul National University*, M.A.
-School of Economics 1997
-Thesis: An Critical Inquiry on New Institutional Economics
+School of Economics 1997 &nbsp; Thesis: "An Critical Inquiry on New Institutional Economics"

 *Seoul National University*, B.A.
 School of Economics 1995